-If the heart of Barcelona is the old city’s Gothic Quarter, known as Barri Gòtic in the local Catalan dialect, then the aorta must be La Rambla.
+If the heart of Barcelona is the old city’s Gothic Quarter, known as Barri Gòtic in the local Catalan language, then the aorta must be La Rambla.

 The life blood of the Catalonian capital flows through this boulevard, from the Plaça de Catalunya to the sea at Port Vell.